platformsh/platformsh-docs/src/gettingstarted/cli/api-tokens.md

 The Platform.sh CLI can also be used from CI services or other automation tools, and supports an API Token authentication option for that purpose.

 An API token can be created through the management console.
-Go to the "User" page from your accounts drop-down, then select the "Account Settings" tab, then the "API Tokens".
+Go to the "User" page from your account drop-down, then select the "Account Settings" tab, then "API Tokens".

 Click the "Create an API Token" link.